Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Author contributions

 \section{Author contributions}

-C.B. conceived the experiment(s) and analyzed the results, N.A. and K.B. conducted the torque magnetometry measurements and analyzed the results, D.G. assisted in conducting the torque magnetometry measurements, Q.H. and H.Z. synthesized the single crystals, J.N. and T.S. oriented and polished the crystals.
+C.B. conceived the experiment(s) and analyzed the results, N.A. and K.B. contributed equally to this work, they conducted the torque magnetometry measurements and analyzed the results, D.G. assisted in conducting the torque magnetometry measurements, Q.H. and H.Z. synthesized the single crystals, J.N. and T.S. oriented and polished the crystals.
 H.J.C. performed the Monte Carlo simulations and contributed to the theoretical analysis.
 All authors reviewed the manuscript.